 The program is closely monitored and supervised by a partner and the head of our professional development team.
 This ensures that each first-year associate is receiving the appropriate mentoring and training required for each discipline, as well as the necessary tools and feedback they need to be successful for each rotation and beyond.
 At the end of the rotation program, first-year associates work with their supervisors to select the discipline in which they would like to concentrate.

-Upon arrival at S&W, first-year associates spend one to two weeks in our comprehensive First Year Academy, an intensive training experience designed to help first years quickly develop the practical skills required for success from one’s first year throughout one’s entire career.
-From the nuts and bolts of preparing lease summaries to knowing at what point in a business meal to get down to business to leveraging S&W’s litigation support technology, first years master the basics quickly and emerge poised for success.
-Upon completion of First Year Academy, first years are ready not only to take on assignments, but also to participate in department meetings, in S&W substantive and skills training classes and in external continuing legal education programming.
+Upon arrival at S&W, first-year associates spend one to two weeks in our comprehensive First Year Academy – an intensive training experience designed to help first-years quickly develop the practical skills required for success from one’s first year throughout one’s entire career.
+From the nuts and bolts of how to review a commercial lease to knowing how to structure a closing to leveraging S&W’s litigation support technology, first-years master the basics quickly and emerge poised for success.
+Upon completion of First Year Academy, first-years are ready not only to take on assignments, but also to participate in department meetings, in S&W substantive and skills training classes and in external continuing legal education programming.

 On Fundamentals of Legal Writing: Drafting and Understanding Agreements taught by Amy Zuccarello:

 “[The seminar] covered a topic that is not a fixture in most law schools’ curricula.
 As associates, we will need to know transactional drafting so having some exposure and understanding is key.”